 Oils

-With regular use, neem oil has proven to be very effective in preventing powdery mildew.
+With regular use, neem oil has proven to be very good in preventing powdery mildew.
 Neem does have a strong smell and can leave a residue and flavour on your finished product affecting taste.
-Use neem in the veg stage of your grow as prevention for mildew and as insect repellant.
-Oils also act as a wetting agent, preventing liquids from beading and rolling off the leaf surface.
-This ensures proper coverage of your foliar spray.
+Use neem in the veg stage of your grow which also aids as an insect repellant.
+Oils act as a wetting agent, preventing liquids from beading and rolling off the leaf surface.
+This helps with proper coverage of your foliar spray.

 Bicarbonate of Soda & Non Detergent Soap

-Baking soda and dish wash liquid is a common household recipe.
-Used in gardens across the world and often quite effective.
-Most recipe’s instruct to dissolve a half teaspoon of bicarbonate of soda in 1 liter of water with a quarter teaspoon of non-detergent soap.
-Generally, plants don’t like soap so keep detergents, degreasers and bleaches well away from them.
-The alkali nature of the solution will also help raise the pH of the leaf surface, something mildew doesn’t like.
-To give you a heads up, we got a salty taste when we smoked product treated with bicarb, so use it in early flower only.
+Bicarb of soda and dish wash liquid is a usual recipe.
+Used in gardens across the world and often quite useful.
+Most recipe’s say to mix a half tea-spoon of bicarb in 1 liter of water.
+Some will add a few drops of non detergent soap.
+Generally, plants don’t like soap so keep detergents, de-greasers and bleaches well away.
+The alkali nature of the bicarb mix will also help raise the pH of the leaf surface.
+This is something mildew doesn’t like.
+To give you a heads up though, we got a salty taste when we used flower dosed with bicarb.
+Use it in early flower only.

 Potassium Bicarbonate Organic Fungicide

-A Potassium Bicarbonate solution will kill PM colonies and spores on contact.
+A PB solution will kill PM colonies and spores on contact.
 Most likely better than what baking soda would.
 Dissolve one teaspoon in 1 liter of water as a widely accepted organic fungicide.
-Do not apply after week 4 of flowering cannabis.
+Do not apply after week 4 of flowering cannabis to avoid any residue.

 Bio Fungicides

-There are biological controls for PM and one of the most effective is Ampelomyces quisqualis.
-A fungi that is a hyperparasite to PM.
-After application, for approximately 7-10 days, the mycoparasite spreads within the body of the mildew colony.
-Although still alive, reproduction of the mildew stops during this time.
-Thereafter, the AQ-SF starts to fruit inside the PM, killing it in 2-4 days.
-If needed, apply AQ-SF on crops up to 3 days prior to harvest as it poses no threat to humans.
-It’s most effective when used regularly in an IPM program.
-Check compatibility of IPM products before applying AQ-SF.
-This is our personal go to product for powdery mildew control.
-You can extend the some what short shelf life of biological products like this by keeping them in the fridge.
+There are bio controls for powdery mildew prevention.
+One of the most fruitful is Ampelomyces quisqualis.
+A fungi that is a hyper-parasite to PM.
+After applying, for 7-10 days, the myco-parasite moves within the body of the mildew colony.
+While still alive, spreading of the mildew stops at this time.
+There after, the AQ-sf starts to fruit inside the PM, killing it in the next 2-4 days.
+If needed, apply AQ-sf on crops up to 3 days prior to harvest as it poses no threat to humans.
+It’s most effective when used weekly in an IPM program.
+Check compatibility of IPM products before applying AQ-sf.
+This is our go to product for powdery mildew control.
+You can extend the short shelf life of bio agents like this by keeping them in the fridge.

 Jadam & KNF Fungicides

-The Korean Natural Farming techniques, or KNF for short, and Jadam techniques are increasing in popularity among cannabis growers.
-Methods are provided to create your own organic inputs and pest management solutions for cheap.
+The Korean Natural Farming approach, or KNF for short (aka Jadam), is a growing trend among cannabis growers.
+Methods are given to create your own organic prevention inputs and pest control solutions for cheap.
 Or simply if you prefer doing it your self.
-Wetting agents, sulfur and ferments are used to concoct mixtures aiding in your fight against powdery mildew.
+Wetting agents, sulfur and ferments are used to make mixes aiding in your fight of powdery mildew prevention.
 The downside is that they can take time to make.
-Neudosan is a commercially produced soft soap and wetting agent.
+Neudosan is an over the counter soft soap and wetting agent.

 Copper & Sulphur Fungicides:

-Proven to be a very effective fungicide, copper will help in the prevention and treatment of most fungal infections.
+Proven to be a very useful fungicide.
+Copper will help in the prevention and control of most fungal problems.
 Biogrow’s Copper Soap is safe to use in the veg stages of cannabis growth.
 Do not apply to flowering plants.
-After application, the fungicide will break down into fatty acids and copper over a day or two, both available for plants and microbes to use.
+After applying, the fungicide will break down into fatty acids and copper over a day or two.
+Both elements ready for use by plants and microbes.

-Like copper, sulphur is also an effective fungicide.
-A wettable version is applied for the last time in the early stages of flower.
-Sulphur can also aid in the prevention and control of certain pests like thrips, however it will also kill beneficial insects on contact.
-Sulphur is not compatible with oils like neem and canola.
+Like copper, sulphur is also a useful fungicide and powdery mildew preventative.
+A soluble kind is applied for the last time in the early stages of flower.
+Sulphur can also aid in the prevention and control of certain pests like thrips.
+However it will also kill helpful insects on contact.
+Sulphur can not be used with oils like neem and canola.

-Many gardeners choose not to use broad spectrum fungicides.
-Any excess run off onto soil will also kill fungal life in the growing medium.
+Many gardeners choose not to use broad spectrum fungicides for cure or prevention.
+Any excess run off onto soil can also kill fungal life in the growing medium.

 Hydrogen Peroxide

-A clean, versatile compound that is a strong oxidizing agent and disinfectant.
+A clean, versatile product that is a strong oxidizing agent.
 Peroxide for short, is basically water with an extra oxygen molecule.
-Peroxide solutions can be effective in killing PM colonies and spores.
-Mix a 3% solution with 4 parts water and spray on affected plants in the coolest part of the day.
-Hydrogen peroxide has the potential to damage plants, burn pistils and oxidize trichomes with foliar applications so beware.
+Peroxide solutions can be useful in killing PM colonies and spores, aiding prevention.
+Mix a 3% solution with 4 parts water and spray on plants in the coolest part of the day.
+Hydrogen peroxide has the ability to damage plants and flowers so beware.
 Handle it with extreme care and read more on hydrogen peroxide here.

 Milk

-It sounds crazy but Brazilian agricultural researcher Wagner Bettiol successfully controlled powdery mildew on zucchini grown in a green house with milk.
-Publishing his research in 1999, he found that high concentrations of milk were often more effective than the conventional fungicides tested.
-Bettiol sprayed plants with milk at 5, 10, 20, 30, 40, and 50% solutions, either once or twice a week.
-Whats very important to note is that the milk solution needs 5 hours of sunlight after application to be effective.
-Proteins in the milk interact with the sun’s rays giving it it’s anti fungal properties.
-A word of warning, milk can smell terrible when it breaks down, so not advisable for indoor growers or when close to harvesting buds.
-Although effective, it’s not something we recommend.
+It sounds wild, but Brazilian agri research worker Wagner Bettiol got on top of powdery mildew on zucchini with milk.
+Publishing his research in 1999, he found that high doses of milk were often more effective than other products.
+Bettiol applied milk to plants at 5, 10, 20, 30, 40, and 50% doses.
+He applied either once or twice a week.
+Whats key to note is that the milk mix needs 5 hours of sun light once applied.
+Proteins in the milk react with the sun’s UV rays giving it it’s anti fungal use.
+A word of warning, milk can smell very bad when it breaks down.
+Not for indoor growers or when close to harvest. even though effective, it’s not advice we would give.

 Silica

-Silica can be important to plants in creating healthy cell walls.
-The stronger the plant, the more difficult it is for mildew to penetrate it’s cells.
-Silica is quite effective in strengthening the plant when applied as a foliar during the veg stage.
-The last application during the flowering stage would be around week 2 or 3.
+Silica can be vital to plants in creating healthy cell walls and aid prevention.
+The more robust the plant, the harder it is for mildew to pierce the cell wall.
+Silica is good at making plants stronger when applied as a foliar during the veg stage.
+The last spray during the flowering stage would be week 2 or 3.
 Do not mix Silica with other calcium nutrients or products.
-Apply it on its own with a compatible wetting agent.
-PlantGuard, mono silicic acid, is our preferred silica product for powdery mildew prevention.
+Apply it on its own with a suitable wetting agent.
+PlantGuard, mono silicic acid, is our go to silica product for powdery mildew prevention.

-A good management program can curb problems during your grow if followed properly and aid in powdery mildew prevention.
-To improve success rates, it’s possible and often advisable to use multiple products together.
+A good regime can curb problems during your grow if followed properly.
+To improve success rates, it’s possible and often advisable to use many products together.
 Skipping a spray is all it takes to let things get out of control and ruin a harvest.
-Whats also important is to research and check compatibility with the products you plan to use.
+Whats also key is to research and check if the products you plan to use can work together.

 Here are a few recipes we’ve found to be effective for powdery mildew prevention: